jcope/mozolm/examples/grpc-web/README.md

 This directory contains a working example of a web based gRPC client requesting data from a gRPC service, mozolm.

-The mozolm service is launched via a executable on the command line, listing for requests on port `:9090`.
-The service is defined by protocol buffers in `lm_scores.proto` and `service.proto`.
+The mozolm service is launched via a docker container or a executable on the command line, listing for requests on port `:9090`.
+The service is defined by protocol buffers in `lm_scores.proto` and `service.proto` as found in the mozolm codebase.
+These files are used to generate js_pb stubs and these are packed and delivered via npm.

 A proxy service, Envoy, is run via `docker` and defined in `envoy.yaml` Here we configure Envoy to listen at port `:8080`,